-The Local 1000 President will send the petition to the Statewide Chief Stewards Committee.
-The petition shall be reviewed and a determination made by the statewide chief stewards committee within 30 days.
+The Local 1000 President will send the petition to the Statewide Vice Presidents Committee.
+The petition shall be reviewed and a determination made by this Committee within 30 days.

-Any committee member involved in the removal of a steward shall not take part in the deliberations or decision of the Statewide Chief Steward Committee.
-Decisions of the Statewide Chief Stewards Committee regarding decertification may be appealed to the Local 1000 Board of Directors by written communication to the Vice President for Organizing/Representation within ten days of receipt of the decision.
+Any committee member involved in the removal of a steward shall not take part in the deliberations or decision of the Statewide Vice Presients Committee.
+Decisions of this Committee regarding decertification may be appealed to the Local 1000 Board of Directors by written communication to the Local 1000 President and Board Chair within ten days of receipt of the decision.

-- 6.3.01 Forfeiture of Stewardship - (a) A steward shall forfeit his or her position when: - (1) The steward is no longer a member of the bargaining unit for which Local 1000 is the exclusive representative; - (2) The steward resigns from state service or employment within a represented bargaining unit, or is involuntarily terminated from state service or employment within a represented bargaining unit, and has concluded his or her administrative appeal rights; - (3) The steward does not meet the continued certification requirements outlined in 6.1.02; - (4) The steward is removed for cause; or - (5) He or she voluntarily resigns as a steward.
+- 6.3.01 Forfeiture of Stewardship - (a) A steward shall forfeit their steward position when: - (1) The steward is no longer a member of the bargaining unit for which Local 1000 is the exclusive representative; - (2) The steward resigns from state service or employment within a represented bargaining unit, or is involuntarily terminated from state service or employment within a represented bargaining unit, and has concluded the administrative appeal rights; - (3) The steward does not meet the continued certification requirements outlined in 6.1.02; - (4) The steward is removed for cause pursuant to section 6.3.00(a)(3); - (5) The steward is removed for other actions the Statewide Vice Presidents Committee has good cause to believe would cause immediate, serious or irreparable harm or otherwise jeopardize the Union's duty of fair representation; or - (6) He or she voluntarily resigns as a steward.